verenablaschke/tex-packages/README.md

 ## Style files for the `memoir` class

 From most to least recent.
-I'm learning more about book design :-)
+I'm learning more about book design and about typesetting :-)

+Which is to say, all of these files could be improved in several ways.
+If only I had more time...

 <table>
 <td>